-Subsequent to year end, on September 16, 2020, the board of trustees of the New Jersey Schools Insurance Group authorized the Group's Executive Director to seek approval from the Commissioner of the New Jersey Department of Banking and Insurance pursuant to N.J.A.C.
+Subsequent to year end, the board of trustees of the New Jersey Schools Insurance Group authorized the Group's Executive Director to seek approval from the Commissioner of the New Jersey Department of Banking and Insurance pursuant to N.J.A.C.
 11:15-4.21(b) to request a waiver of the twenty-four month requirement of N.J.A.C.
-11:15-4.21(a) due to the COVID-19 pandemic, and upon receipt of approval of the Commissioner, the Executive Director is to conduct an initial refund of \$3,100,232 in workers' compensation member contributions for the 2019/2020 fiscal year, and \$178,967 in auto liability member contributions for the 2019/2020 fiscal year, to be performed in accordance with N.J.A.C.
+11:15-4.21(a) due to the COVID-19 pandemic, and upon receipt of approval of the Commissioner, the Executive Director is to conduct an initial refund of \$6,346,945 in workers' compensation member contributions for the 2020/2021 fiscal year to be performed in accordance with N.J.A.C.
 11:15-4.21(d) and paid in proportion to the member's participation in the respective funds.